James Halliday (writer)

-James Halliday (born 1938) was an Australian wine writer and critic, winemaker, and senior wine competition judge.
+James Halliday (born 1938) is an Australian wine writer and critic, winemaker, and senior wine competition judge.

 Since 1979 he has written and co-authored more than 40 books on wine, including contributions to the Larousse Encyclopedia of Wine and The Oxford Companion to Wine.
 Since 1986 he has published an annual overview of Australian wine which (since 2000) has been entitled James Halliday Annual Wine Companion.

 Jancis Robinson has described Halliday as the protégé of Len Evans, and his successor "as Australia’s leading wine writer".

 Career

 James Halliday studied law at the University of Sydney.
 He started his wine career while being a partner at Clayton Utz from 1966 to 1988 (with a break from 1974 to 1976 when he worked for a merchant bank).
 He established Brokenwood Wines in the Hunter Valley in 1970 with two legal colleagues.
 He sold it in 1983.
 In 1985 he founded the Coldstream Hills Winery in the Yarra Valley wine region.
 Coldstream Hills was acquired by Southcorp Wines in 1996 with Halliday taking on the position of Group Winemaker, Regional Wineries with Southcorp.

 Halliday's career as a wine judge started in 1977 and he has been accorded the role of Chairman of Judges of the Victorian Wine Show, Sydney International Winemakers Competition, Adelaide Wine Show and National Wine Show Canberra.
 He also has judged at the Concours Mondial de Bruxelles and in wine competitions in the United Kingdom, United States, South Africa and New Zealand.